Christmas for Kids

 As part of our strategic plan and visioning exercise that St. Peter's undertook, we have begun a number of initiatives to reach out to the broader community and help increase our visibility in the Innisfil area.
 As a result of this, St. Peter's has sponsored a local baseball team in 2015 and a girl's soccer team in the 2016 season.
 We hope to continue this practice in the near future.

-- 2429 Church Street, Cookstown, ON, CanadaSunday, Sept.
-24th after service.
-Meeting to select a committee to find a new incumbent.
+- 106254 Yonge Street, Churchill, Lefroy, ON, CanadaSunday, September 10th after service.
+Special vestry to choose a selection committee on the search for a new incumbent.
 Please try to attend this meeting.

 St. Peter’s Church